Pop Mart: Stores

 The company has both staffed outlets, as well as vending machines known as "roboshops".
 In the United States, there are 37 staffed outlets (as of June 2025) and 52 "roboshops".

+On 30 July 2026, POP MART opened its first POP BAKERY in Southeast Asia at Resorts World Sentosa in Singapore, marking the brand's first international bakery concept.

 Diversification

 In December 2021, Pop Mart launched Pop Mart Global in the United States.
 The company launched an official mobile game in May 2023.
 Pop Mart opened Pop Land, a branded amusement park in Beijing, in October 2023.

-Legal and public issues
+Reception

+Regulation in China

-In 2023, Chinese regulators issued guidance on blind‑box businesses that advise a per‑box price cap of ¥200 and restrict sales to children under eight without guardian consent.
-In Singapore, a S$100 prize limit on mystery boxes has been proposed by the Ministry of Home Affairs.
+In 2022, Chinese regulators issued guidance on blind‑box businesses that advise a per‑box price cap of CN¥200, and since 2023, bar sales to children under eight and require guardian consent for sales to children over eight.

-Controversies
+Regulation in Singapore

+In Singapore, a S$100 prize value limit on mystery boxes has been imposed by the Ministry of Home Affairs.

+Counterfeit dolls

-On August 18, 2025, the United States Consumer Product Safety Commission released a public notice to American consumers that they’d received numerous reports of individuals and businesses selling fake Labubu plush dolls.
-These knock-off dolls, known online as “Lafufus,” are made with inferior materials to their legitimate counterparts and have become notorious for breaking apart and presenting possible choking hazards to infants and small children.
+On 18 August 2025, the United States Consumer Product Safety Commission released a public notice to American consumers that they had received numerous reports of individuals and businesses selling fake Labubu plush dolls.
+These knock-off dolls, known online as "Lafufus", are made with inferior materials to their legitimate counterparts and have become notorious for breaking apart and presenting possible choking hazards to infants and small children.

 Numerous articles, posts, and videos about how to tell real Labubus apart from their inferior imitators have been released by news publishers, journalists, TikTok and YouTube users, and by Pop Mart themselves.
-Notable differences in these “Lafufus” can be identified through poorer quality materials and paint jobs, stitching, and misspelling on the keychain tags.
+Notable differences in these "Lafufus" can be identified through poorer quality materials and paint jobs, stitching, and misspelling on the keychain tags.
 Additionally, counterfeit Labubus might have a different number of teeth than the correct number of nine teeth found uniformly across all real Labubus produced and sold by Pop Mart.
-Labubus produced and sold by Pop Mart also have a QR code attached to the doll’s tag that allow you to verify your product on Pop Mart’s website.
+Labubus produced and sold by Pop Mart also have a QR code attached to the doll's tag that allow product verification.
 Pop Mart has made several attempts to warn their customers around the globe away from accidentally purchasing counterfeit Labubus from suspicious channels.
 They encourage consumers to investigate their purchases for different packaging and incorrect branding details and to purchase their Labubus and other Pop Mart products through official channels exclusively to insure their purchase is legitimate.